hazelcast/hazelcast-hibernate/README.md

 On every _Timestamp_ cache update, `hazelcast-hibernate` publishes an invalidation message to a topic (see #hazelcastlocalcacheregionfactory for details).

-Eviction support is limited to the maximum size of the map (defined by `max-size` configuration element) and TTL only.
+#### Configuration

+Local region cache eviction can be configured using two parameters:
+ - _time-to-live_ - defining the lifespan of cache entries (defaults to 1 hour)
+ - -eviction-size_ - defining the maximum cache size (defaults to 100000)

 When maximum size is hit, 20% of the entries will be evicted automatically.

-#### Example Configuration

-In order to configure the TTL and maximum size, you need to place the below in your Hazelcast configuration file:
+Above can be configured in your Hazelcast configuration file:

 ```xml
 <map name="your-cache-name">